Arunkumarakula/Nginx/DNS.md

 ---

-#  **Final Interview-Ready Summary**

-“In DNS resolution, the DNS recursor receives the user’s DNS request and queries higher-level servers to find the domain’s IP.
+In DNS resolution, the DNS recursor receives the user’s DNS request and queries higher-level servers to find the domain’s IP.
 The root nameserver directs it to the appropriate TLD nameserver based on the domain extension.
 The TLD nameserver then directs the resolver to the domain’s authoritative nameserver, which finally provides the actual IP address.
-This IP is returned to the client so it can connect to the web server.”
+This IP is returned to the client so it can connect to the web server.